This post may contain affiliate links, view our disclosure.

 1. Preheat the oven to 300F.
 Line a baking tray with a silpat baking mat or parchment paper.
 Place the Kaiser rolls on the prepared tray.
 Lightly brush the tops with eggwash.

-2. Sprinkle on the salt.
+2. Sprinkle on the salt and caraway seeds.

-4. Bake the rolls for 7 minutes.
+3. Bake the rolls for 7 minutes.

-heating sliced beef in au jus
+how to heat sliced roast beef in au jus

 1. Add the beef consommé to a small saucepan over medium heat.